D4SK/Klipperui/docs/Config_Reference.md

 #   The force limit sets the force at which the axis stops moving.
 #   During initial setup, a manual force can be applied to find a reasonable
 #   value for this.
-#   Use a QUERY_LOAD_CELL_PROBE command to print out measured values.
+#   Use a QUERY_LOAD_CELL command to print out measured values.
 #   If there are false triggers/retries this should be increased,
 #   some deformation is expected and does not impact the accuracy.
-#invert: False
-#   Invert the 'direction' of the load cell if needed.
-#   The values should increase with the applied force.
 #z_offset: 0.05
 #   A fixed Z offset.
 This is often not needed.
 ```